MileHacker Logo

 Yoga & Meditation Retreats

 Not a prominent feature within Okayama City for tourists.
-For dedicated retreats, search in more rural or specialized wellness centers across Japan.
+For dedicated retreats, search in more countryside or specialized wellness centers across Japan.

 Traditional Healing Practices

-Less openly marketed for visitors in urban settings.
+Less openly marketed for travelers in urban settings.
 However, you might find Shiatsu (acupressure massage) or Acupuncture clinics.

 Beach & Pool Clubs